 -The first few minutes of the meeting will be for catching up with each other until our orders are placed.
 Then we will start with our goals from last week.

 -Once everyone has announced their goals and action items, we will then determine the next meeting location.
-Meeting will then adjourn.
+The meeting will then adjourn.

 I also continue to meet with my original group.
 Not too long after I created REALM, I tucked my tail between my legs and apologized to my Lunch Ladies for showing my ass.
 I realized that they also provided a real benefit for my business, and more so, my soul.
-One of the ladies suggested to change the name to Property Sisters which is what we truly are, sisters in business.
-Once I accepted the true purpose of our sisterhood, these are my go-to girls for celebrations, emotional support, super juicy gossip and a safe place to complain when needed.
-They filled that much needed void of cooler conversations with co-workers who understand the day to day grind that your other friends will never understand.
+One of the ladies suggested changing the name to Property Sisters which is what we truly are, sisters in business.
+Once I accepted the true purpose of our sisterhood, these are my go-to girls for celebrations, emotional support, super juicy gossip, and a safe place to complain when needed.
+They filled that much-needed void of cooler conversations with co-workers who understand the day-to-day grind that your other friends will never understand.
 I am forever grateful for them.

 In conclusion, having an accountability partner or group will grow your business, this is a fact.
 Accountability comes in many different forms, whether you meet in person, on a call or in an online group.
 (Insert gratuitous plug for my online group here: www.REIGNmastermind.com) The important part is to be committed to each other and establish guidelines.
 When you write down your goals and share them with another individual, your percentage of achieving that goal increases tremendously.
 If you're not clear with your expectations, you could also luck out like me with and discover a new extended work family and friends for life.